steeling/controller-runtime-exercise/README.md

 1. A ReconcileRequest only has the `NamespacedName`.
 How do you get the full object?
 Is this object cached, or result in an API call to the k8s master?API call

 1. What metrics does the controller runtime emit?
-Describe what some of those metrics represent
+Describe what some of those metrics represent: Reconcile time: how long reconciliation took, controller_runtime_reconcile_total Total number of reconciliations per controller, go_gc_duration_seconds A summary of the pause duration of garbage collection cycles, go_goroutines Number of goroutines that currently exist, workqueue_depth Current depth of workqueue, workqueue_longest_running_processor_seconds How many seconds has the longest running processor for workqueue been running, workqueue_queue_duration_seconds How long in seconds an item stays in workqueue before being requested, workqueue_unfinished_work_seconds How many seconds of work has been done that is in progress and hasn't been observed by work_duration.
+Large values indicate stuck threads.
+One can deduce the number of stuck threads by observing the rate at which this increases,  workqueue_work_duration_seconds How long in seconds processing an item from workqueue takes. controller_runtime_terminal_reconcile_errors_total Total number of terminal reconciliation errors per controller TYPE controller_runtime_terminal_reconcile_errors_total counter controller_runtime_terminal_reconcile_errors_total{controller="myapp"} 0

 1. What is leader election, and when would you use it?
 It is used to designate one instance of a controller as the leader to perform reconciliation, change cluster state, etc...
 It is used in distributed systems to prevent conflicts and ensure consistency